SaphirDeFeu/TSMMake/README.md

 compiler_flags = "-Wall"
 ```

 As such will be configured a default compiler `g++` and includes compiler flags which can be tweaked to your desires.

+You can modify the default fields by specifying them in a `default.toml` file in the same folder as where you installed the tsmmake binary.
+For example, if the compiled binary is located at `/usr/local/bin/tsmmake/tsmmake.bin` : this means that you can add a default.toml file at `/usr/local/bin/tsmmake/default.toml` and it'll be picked up by the binary upon project creation.
+This can allow you to create new `TSMMake` for C quickly and easily.

 ## Building and running